5 Ways To Save Money on Prescription Drugs

 - Ordering prescription drug medications through the mail could lower drug costs, but it's important to ensure you're buying from your pharmacy benefit manager, typically listed on the back of an insurance card.
 The FDA recommends you only purchase drugs from organizations located in the U.S. and licensed by the state board of pharmacy where the company operates (find a list of state boards of pharmacy at www.nabp.info).
 The mail order pharmacy should have a licensed pharmacist available to answer your questions, require a prescription from your doctor in order to sell you medication, and have someone you can talk to directly if you have questions or problems.

 Remember, taking multiple prescription drugs can sometimes cause unintended side effects, including dizziness, disorientation and confusion.
+You may also find interactions with other drugs or vitamins can cause balance issues, leading to a fall.
 A medical alert system with automatic fall detection built into the pendant can help reduce the risk of falling in the event of a prescription drug medication interaction.

 For more information about prescription drug costs, and to read the full Health of America report, visit www.bcbs.com/healthofamerica.

 Editors Note: Article courtesy of BPT.
 All product names, logos, and brands are property of their respective owners and used for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.